 Reliability of Open Rates

 As with any marketing channel, the reporting of data used to visualise your success is critical.
 Whether it’s tracking social media engagement or how many monthly blog readers, measuring the effectiveness of a marketing campaign will determine whether or not the strategy being used needs to be adjusted.
 For email marketing, the most common metrics to measure are open rate and click rate.
 It’s important to know how many people are opening your emails and clicking any links that may lead to a sale or registration etc. Over the past few months, we have seen a shift in the reliability of these metrics.
-Back in September 2021, Apple Mail Privacy Protection (MPP) was released and it had a big impact on email marketing.
+Back in September 2021, Apple Mail Privacy Protection (MPP) was released and it had a big impact on email marketing in 2022.
 For any user with MPP, the emails they receive will be pre-loaded for security, which will often count as an open within the email marketing platforms.
 Therefore it’s been found that open rates in general have increased, but these can’t be entirely trusted due to the popularity of Apple products and Apple Mail.

 Another factor which can lead to unreliable open rates is the email filtering and firewalls products we talked about earlier, which are able to download images from an email in order to scan them for any harmful malware for example.
 This, again, will count as an open on the email marketing platforms, further affecting their reliability.
 If these issues persist or continue to grow, it may lead to businesses moving away from email marketing, or at least reducing the quantity of email campaigns being sent.

 Due to the vast number of email clients available, as well as the individual platforms that they exist on, each email campaign often has issues with formatting for the individual recipient.
 The variation really is huge, due to:

 - Numerous email clients (Gmail, Outlook, Apple Mail, Yahoo!)

 - Browsers (computers, laptops, mobile phones, tablets, smart watches)